MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 | **PowerShell** | Backtick (`` ` ``)
 | **Cmd** | Carrot (`^`)

+> [!TIP]
- The **Copy** button in the upper right corner of Azure CLI code blocks removes the backslash (`\`) and the backtick (`` ` ``) by design.
+> The **Copy** button in the upper right corner of Azure CLI code blocks removes the backslash (`\`) and the backtick (`` ` ``) by design.
 If you want to copy a formatted code block, use your keyboard or mouse to select and copy the example.

 ## Understand syntax differences when using variables

 The syntax for using variables varies slightly between environments.
+Here's a comparison of creating/setting a variable.

 | Environment | Variable syntax | Example
 | - | - |